isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 ### **You're all set!**
 ![](/images/Toggle%20on.svg)

 Your organisation will appear in your list of recipients.
-You may toggle off the sharing button if you have left your organisation.
+Please switch off the sharing button if you have left your organisation.

-For events, do toggle off sharing after the event has concluded.
+For events, do turn off sharing once the event has ended.